 - The topic selected must be of relevance to urology nursing in difficult cases

 - The case is illustrated with (numbered) photos of the problem and the solution, preferably 2–5 photos in high resolution (300 dpi at 100%)

 - The solution described in this Difficult Case is your own solution and a nursing intervention

-- When invited to present the Difficult case in London you will present the case using the EAUN Difficult Cases slides
+- When invited to present the Difficult case in Copenhagen you will present the case using the EAUN Difficult Cases slides

 Titles of the slides:

 1. The problem, 2.
 Nursing intervention 3.
 Material used 4.
 The results

 - The case is presented in a completed submission form.